 - Society, Culture & Animal Ethics - To develop and promote knowledge, practice, and policies concerning animal ethics and vegan based beliefs, identities, cultures, and lifestyles at both micro (individual) and macro (societal) level.

 - Environment & Sustainability – To develop and promote knowledge, practice, and policies concerning plant-based, sustainable agriculture.

 All of the research that we conduct, fund, or collaborate in is linked to at least one of the above portfolios and our overall organisational strategy.
 This enables us to plan, develop, and manage individual projects and ensure that all our research activities are accountable, transparent, and linked to our campaign activities and the long-term strategic goals of The Vegan Society.

 We adopt an interdisciplinary approach to research, recognising the value of discourses, theoretical standpoints, and methodological approaches from various disciplines.
 We conduct qualitative, quantitative and mixed-methods research as well as gathering evidence from secondary sources.

-Research sits within the Campaigns, Policy & Research team here at The Vegan Society and is led by Research & Impact Manager, Dr Lorna Fenwick McLaren.
+The Research team sits within the Campaigns, Policy & Research team here at The Vegan Society and is led by Research & Impact Manager, Dr Lorna Fenwick McLaren.
+Alongside Lorna, Research Assistant Alex Huntley co-ordinates our RAC and Researcher Network, and Senior Insights & Policy Officer Louisianna Waring works with our Trademark team in Business Development on market research and insights.
 We are fortunate enough to work with our valued Research Advisory Committee on all our research projects, which is chaired by Dr Richard Twine.
 Find out more about the people involved in our RAC.
 Find out more about and how to sign up to our newest research initiative the Researcher Network.